Connelito/Excel-Kickstarter-Analysis/README.md

   ![Goal Outcomes](Images/goal_outcomes.png)

 Using the `COUNTIFS()` formula, I counted how many successful, failed, and canceled projects were created with goals within the ranges listed above.
-With that, I populated the `Number Successful`, `Number Failed`, and `Number Canceled` columns with this data.
+With that, I populated the `Number Successful`, `Number Failed` and `Number Canceled` columns with this data.

-I then added up each of the values in the `Number Successful`, `Number Failed`, and `Number Canceled` columns to populate the `Total Projects` column.
-Then, using a mathematical formula, I found the percentage of projects that were successful, failed, or canceled per goal range.
+I then added up each of the values in the `Number Successful`, `Number Failed` and `Number Canceled` columns to populate the `Total Projects` column.
+Then, using a mathematical formula, I found the `Percentage Successful`, `Percentage Failed` and `Percentage Canceled` for the projects per goal range.

-From there, I created a line chart that graphs the relationship between a goal's amount and its chances at success, failure, or cancellation.
+Once completed, I created a line chart that graphs the relationship between a goal's amount and its chances at success, failure, or cancellation.

 ## Statistical Analysis